 7.3 Force majeure: If Barclays or Barclays Capital Services is prevented, hindered or delayed from or in performing any of its obligations under these Terms as a result of a Force Majeure Event, such obligations shall be suspended for so long as that Force Majeure Event continues.
 A “Force Majeure Event” means any event which occurs due to reasons outside Barclays’ or, as relevant, Barclay Capital Services’ control (including, but not limited to, any natural, technological, political or other cause) and which cannot be overcome by reasonable diligence and without unreasonable expense.

-7.4 Indemnity: The Client agrees to indemnify Barclays, Barclays Capital Services, their Affiliates, directors, officers, employees, contractors and agents from and against any and all losses, liabilities, claims, damages and expenses (including reasonable legal fees) arising from or in connection with:
+7.4 Indemnity by Client: The Client agrees to indemnify Barclays, Barclays Capital Services, their Affiliates, directors, officers, employees, contractors and agents from and against any and all losses, liabilities, claims, damages and expenses (including reasonable legal fees) arising from or in connection with:

-any claim by the client or any third party, in each case as incurred, to the extent that such claim arises out of or is in connection with these Terms, the Client’s use of any e-Service, or a breach by the Client of these Terms; and
+any claim by the Client or any third party, in each case as incurred, to the extent that such claim arises out of or is in connection with these Terms, the Client’s use of any e-Service, or a breach by the Client of these Terms; and

 any errors, malfunctions or defects of whatsoever nature in the Client’s equipment or system which have the effect of distorting or destroying data or software on Barclays’ computer system;

-except to the extent that such situations arise directly from Barclays’ or Barclays Capital Services’ own fraud, wilful default or negligence.
+except to the extent that such situations arise directly from Barclays’ or Barclays Capital Services’ own fraud, wilful default or negligence or breach of these Terms.
+Notwithstanding any other provision of these Terms, Client will not be liable for any special, indirect, incidental, punitive or consequential damages, losses or expenses even if it has been advised of the possibility of such damages, losses or expenses.

+7.5 Indemnity by Barclays: Barclays and Barclays Capital Services agree to indemnify Client and its affiliates and their respective directors, officers, employees, contractors and agents from and against any and all losses, liabilities, claims, damages and expenses (including reasonable legal fees) arising from or in connection with any claim in whole or in part that Client’s access to or use of the e-Services or any Equipment, software, Material or Information infringes or violates the copyright, trade secret, patent or any other proprietary right of any third party, including but not limited to any claim the Client negligently failed to conduct a proper Patent Office search, or any other appropriate investigation related to the e-Services and/or the Equipment, Software, Material of Information.

 8 Termination